wostzone/logger-go/README.md

 ### System Requirements

-This plugin runs as part of the WoST gateway.
-It has no additional requirements other than a working gateway.
+This plugin runs as part of the WoST hub.
+It has no additional requirements other than a working hub.

 ### Manual Installation

-See the gateway README on plugin installation.
+See the hub README on plugin installation.

 ### Build From Source